ChristinaLanaski/JupyterHub/README.md

 And there you have it!
 You created your very own JupyterHub!
 A couple things to note is...
 - JupyterHub is initially over an unsecured HTTP connection.
 There are instructions below on how to make it secure.
 It is HIGHLY recommened to do this as soon as you are able to get your Hub up and running....or even put it in your config.yaml file before initial deployment
 - There is no set username or password to actually get into the Hub.
 You can fill out anything for the username and password and you will be able to access the Hub.
-Configuration of this is instructed below.
+Configuration of this is instructed below.<h1>

 ------
 <h2>Configuration of JupyterHub</h2>